turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 - Become familiar with using Enzyme & Jest docs
 - Go over the different ways of testing including:
   - Creating a snapshot of the UI
-  - utilizing Enzyme to simulate user behavior
+  - Utilizing Enzyme to simulate user behavior
-  - test class methods using Jest
+  - Test class methods using Jest

 ## Vocab